Your IP:

 If the sequence 1110 is the beginning of the address, then this address belongs to class D. It designates a special, group address which is called multicast.
 If the destination address is a class D address, then such a package is available to all nodes to which this address is assigned.

 Sequence 11110 at the beginning of the address specifies its belonging to class E. Addresses of this class are reserved for future applications.
-Thus, it becomes obvious that large networks are assigned class A addresses, medium – receive class B addresses, and small – class C. The network number can be represented by the first 8, 16, or 24 bits, and the host number – by the last 24, 16, or 8 bits.
+Thus, it becomes obvious that large networks are assigned class A addresses, medium – receive class B addresses, and small – class C. Class B networks can manage a range of hosts from 256 to 65,534, making them suitable for medium-sized networks.
+The network number can be represented by the first 8, 16, or 24 bits, and the host number – by the last 24, 16, or 8 bits.
 It all depends on what class the address belongs to.

 Subnet Masks in IP Addressing